Is unlearning a word? Unlearning definition and meaning explained

 • Through alerts

-• On Flipboard, Apple News, Twitter.
+• On Flipboard, Apple News, the web.
 The list goes on.

-I’m committed to the craft of journalism, storytelling and other relevant content marketing in a channel-agnostic way.
+I’m committed to the craft of business storytelling, and other relevant content marketing in a channel-agnostic way.
 Whatever channel works, use that.
-Life and business evolves and I try to stay relevant by evolving with it.
+Life and business evolve, and I try to stay relevant by evolving with them.

 Listen to my podcast